 Nielsen’s Total Audience Report quantifies television, online, mobile, and AM/FM radio audiences so that they can be compared on an even weekly playing field.
 Here’s what the latest Q1 2018 report reveals.

 What percentage of your TV impressions come from light TV viewers?
 How can AM/FM radio make your TV better?
 Here are the results from a first-ever Nielsen cross media audience study.

 Edison Research’s “Share of Ear” is the gold standard for understanding how Americans consume audio.
 The report quantifies the reach and time spent with of all forms of audio.
-Here are key takeaways from the recently released Q4 2017 data.
+Here are key takeaways from the Q1 2018 data.

 SiriusXM has 33 million subscribers.
 That sounds like a huge number to advertisers.
 But how much of the SiriusXM audience is listening to ad-supported channels?
 How does AM/FM radio’s audience compare?